Name: Videomaster Home TV Game (model VM577)

 Was it the first console developed in Europe?

-It is also not.
 Inter Electrónica, a renowned Spanish consumer electronics company, developed the Overkal console, a modified clone of the Magnavox Odyssey dating back to 1973.
-In a my research article, I provide a series of official records and documentary evidence supporting the idea that the system was developed and conceived during 1973.
+In a my research article, I provide a series of official records and documentary evidence supporting the idea that the system was developed and conceived between 1972-1973.

-On the other hand, if we understand it as a system with a genuine design that is neither copied nor based on another system, then we could say that it was the first independently developed console in Europe.
-Unlike the Odyssey and the Overkal, which used simple electronic components such as transistors, capacitors, resistors, and diodes, the Videomaster employed 17 TTL chips to generate screen elements and collisions, using a simpler and more compact circuit board design compared to the Odyssey.
+On the other hand, if we understand it as a system with a genuine design that is neither copied nor based on another system, then we could say that it was the first developed console in Europe.
+Unlike the Odyssey and the Overkal, which used simple electronic components such as transistors, capacitors, resistors, and diodes, the Videomaster employed 17 TTL chips to generate screen elements and collisions, using a simpler and more compact circuit board design compared to an Odyssey based system.

 Features